Shopify/pitchfork/docs/TUNING.md

 * Bigger is better.
 The more `worker_processes` you run, the more you'll benefit from Copy-on-Write.
-If your application use 1GiB of memory after boot, running `10` worker process, the relative memory usage per worker will only be `~100MiB`, whereas if you only run `5` worker processes, there relative usage will be `~200MiB`.
+If your application use 1GiB of memory after boot, running `10` worker processes, the relative memory usage per worker will only be `~100MiB`, whereas if you only run `5` worker processes, there relative usage will be `~200MiB`.
   So if you can chose your hardware, it's preferable to use a smaller number